IBM/ToDoBackend/Workshop.md

    KituraOpenAPI.addEndpoints(to: router)
    ```

-4. Re-run the server project in Xcode
+4. Re-run the server project in Xcode:
     1) Edit the scheme again and select a Run Executable of "ToDoServer".
 2) Run the project, then "Allow incoming network connections" if you are prompted.

 Now, you can open [http://localhost:8080/openapi](http://localhost:8080/openapi) and view the live OpenAPI specification of your Kitura application in JSON format.